FeRHeDio/deliberate1/README.md

 # Deliberate Practice Initial Session

-## The whole idea is to train everyday.
 ### While training I will be wide open to different things where to improve as well places to develop a clear training reproducible step.

 ## What we're going to build?